DESCRIPTION§

 $EFFECTIVE_USER_ID, $EUID, $>§

-The effective user id does not appear to be currently provided by Raku.
+The effective user id is not provided by Raku.

 $SUBSCRIPT_SEPARATOR, $SUBSEP, $;§